by Tom Allen

 While motivations for corporate venture activity vary, clearly defined objectives become guideposts and provide cohesion between discovery, due diligence and actually deploying deals.

 Once objectives are set, companies can organize processes in a way that, when followed, consistently deliver on stated goals.
 If process is disconnected from objectives or strategy, each step will produce results inconsistent with targeted outcomes.
 And, likely, messy, distracting and expensive mistakes.

 A minimum requirement for healthy investment-velocity is screening speed and efficiency.
 In corporate venturing, deciding no is just as helpful as yes – so getting to either answer confidently and quickly is critical.
 To do this, adopting “stage-gates” is a helpful practice.
-Stage gates are essentially points of planned evaluation where a target is “killed” or eliminated from the pipeline.
-The ultimate aim of this practice is to move target opportunities through progressively more rigorous review and due diligence.
+Stage gates are essentially points of planned evaluation where a target is “killed” or eliminated from the pipeline, the same structure that many organizations use to manage their M&A pipeline The ultimate aim of this practice is to move target opportunities through progressively more rigorous review and due diligence process.
 Evaluation is designed to start broad and general (i.e. - ensuring target contributes to overarching strategy, has a healthy, non-toxic culture, etc.) in a way that is neither time or resource intensive.
 Targets that are green-lighted move deeper into more precise and intensive diligence phases.
 The process culminates in fewer, but more richly reviewed opportunities ready for offering.